react-chatbotify/core-library-documentation/docs/introduction/migration_v2.md

 # Migration to v2

 ## Foreword
-The **v2 beta release** of React ChatBotify is now available!
-This update includes significant internal rewrites and changes.
-The objectives of this **beta release** are to:
+The **v2** release of React ChatBotify is now stable!
+You are strongly encouraged to migrate from [**v1**](https://react-chatbotify/docs/v1) as soon as possible.
+This update includes significant internal rewrites and changes that bring about a bunch of improvements and powerful features which includes but is not limited to:
-- Onboard users with the new changes early
-- Identify and fix any bugs
-- Gather feedback for improvements
-- Prepare the chatbot for a stable release
-- Lay the foundation for supporting plugins
+- Plugins
+- Themes
+- LLM Integration
+- Performance Optimizations
+- Hooks
+- Events

-Future beta releases are not expected to introduce further breaking changes, as all major changes have been consolidated into this first release.
-That said, kindly report any bugs encountered as soon as possible on [**discord**](https://discord.gg/6R4DK4G5Zh) or via [**github**](https://github.com/react-chatbotify/react-chatbotify).
+ That said, kindly report any bugs encountered on [**discord**](https://discord.gg/6R4DK4G5Zh) or via [**github**](https://github.com/react-chatbotify/react-chatbotify).

 This migration guide is organized by the importance of the changes:
 - Breaking Changes (mandatory to address to prevent library breakage)